sam21112/Recipe_app/README.md

 ->Search Recipes: A search bar at the top of the MealListView allows users to type in keywords and filter the recipes accordingly.

 ->Animations: Subtle animations such as fade-in effects for list items and smooth transitions between views provide a polished and engaging user experience.

+Testing:-

+1. Light and Dark Mode Compatibility

+Visual Consistency: The app has been tested in both light and dark modes to ensure visual consistency across all elements.
+This includes testing all text elements, backgrounds, and custom UI components to ensure they adapt appropriately to both themes.
+User Preferences: Tests were conducted to verify that the app respects the system’s appearance settings, automatically switching between light and dark modes based on user or system preferences.

+2. Uniform Spacing in Instructions

+Paragraph Spacing: Special attention was given to the formatting of cooking instructions within the app.
+The app has been tested to ensure that there is uniform spacing between paragraphs, improving readability.
+This includes handling cases where the original data might not have consistent spacing or may have multiple newlines.
+Adaptive Text Formatting: The text formatting logic has been tested to dynamically adjust to varying lengths of instructions, ensuring that spacing remains consistent regardless of content length or structure.

+3. Functionality and Interaction

+Search Functionality: The search feature has been extensively tested to ensure it filters recipes accurately and efficiently, even as the user types.
+This includes performance testing to ensure the app remains responsive during live filtering.
+Navigation and Workflow: All navigational components have been tested to ensure that users can smoothly transition from the meal list to detailed views and back, with state management systems in place to reset or maintain states as appropriate for the best user experience.